 More recently, active evaluation and treatment methods and styles of treatment have been developed to customize the fascial release approach to the patient vs. a one size fits all formula which is all too common in today’s healthcare systems rehab clinics.

 A personalized approach using treat – test – treat is the only method that has been proven to work, probably because the healthcare provider is checking the efficacy of their treatment on that day’s visit.
 The method leans heavily on myofascial release and Instrument Assisted Soft Tissue Methods such as Graston to improve function, strength, and flexibility.
-Better movement, combined with manipulation of the joints further improves patient outcomes, as movement or a lack of is closely related to pain in the body.
+Better movement, combined with manipulation of the joints further improves patient outcomes, like movement or a lack of is closely related to pain in the body.
 This closely describes how most sports certified chiropractors treat.

 If you have back, neck, shoulder or other joint pain, seeing a chiropractor who does active evaluation, treat-test-treat protocols can help you solve many problems more quickly, while avoiding costly tests such as MRI’s and medical specialists who may suggest invasive procedures and surgeries that are risky and often avoidable.
 Holistic management of chronic pain from a sports chiropractor may include foot orthotics, myofascial treatment, exercises, and even treadmill evaluation since many of the chronic problems people experience can also include poor gait habits that have been adapted to over many years.